Why is my paver thin grass

 2. 2

-Spread a 1/4 to 1/2 inch layer of compost, topsoil, or sand over the grass to fill in low spots and improve the growing medium.
+Spread a 1-2 inch layer of compost or topsoil over the area and work it into the soil to enrich the growing medium.

 Frequently Asked Questions